deeztek/Hermes-Secure-Email-Gateway/updates/v260807/README.md

 permanently: the upgrade records the clearing as done, so nothing would ever remove it again.

+### Mail clients could not send: SMTP submission was never enabled

+`master.cf` shipped with the `submission` (587) and `smtps` (465) listeners commented out, in every variant in the repository.
+Docker published those ports and the mailbox domain page told you to advertise them over SRV, but Postfix was not listening on either.

+On a mailbox or hybrid install this means **no user could send mail from Thunderbird, a phone, or any other client**.
+Receiving worked, and webmail worked, because Nextcloud Mail reaches Postfix on port 25 across the Docker network rather than through submission.
+That is why the gap survived: the two paths most people test first were both unaffected.

+Both listeners are now enabled, with SASL answered by Dovecot and `reject_sender_login_mismatch` so an authenticated user cannot send as somebody else.

+> **If you enabled submission by hand**, the upgrade replaces `master.cf` with the
+> repository version and your edit is lost.
+The shipped configuration is a superset
+> of the usual manual fix, so submission keeps working, but check the file afterwards
+> if you customised anything else in it.

 ### Amavis quarantine directories were never created

 The installer creates the quarantine root but not the five subdirectories that